phac-nml/go-cluster/README.md

 # Introduction

 This program is created to supply a user with the ability to quickly create distance matrices of allelic profiles through the use of parallel processing.
-The program defaults to printing pairwise distances in "molten" or flat format where distances are labeled side-by-side.
-But a utility to quickly convert this molten format to a distance matrix is built into `pdists.
+The program prints pairwise distances in a "molten" or flat format where distances are labeled as "sample1 sample2 distance".
+But a utility to quickly convert this molten format to a distance matrix is built into `pdists`.
 Created distance matrices can be used to cluster the data and output dendrograms.
-Querying a reference set of profiles against a large set in parallel is supported as well
+Querying a reference set of profiles against a larger set of profiles in parallel is supported as well.

-## Citation

-*Include how to cite the tool*
 ## Contact

 [Matthew Wells] : <matthew.wells@phac-aspc.gc.ca>